10/26/2022

 Phil Gallagher

-Yeah, it's part of the $64,000 question, Matt.
+Yeah, it's probably a $64,000 question, Matt.
 Thanks.
-But look, we're giving the outlook as we see it today with our backlog today in the next three to six months backlog.
-And it's a straight roll up from the regions.
+But, look, we're given the outlook as we see it today with our backlog today and the next – three to six month backlog and it's a straight roll up from the regions.
 We're not pressing it.
 We're not pushing them.
 It's a number we feel that we can hit at this point in time.
-And if you look, we called out intentionally the industrial defense arrow, transportation.
-As we see it today, those still look pretty solid.
-We're not as exposed in the consumer.
-And some of the compute even that others are.
-So, and the other thing, Matt, that's leading us is we're watching the backlog.
-I'm pleased the book bills are coming down.
-We're helping to drive some of that.
-You and I both know that's not realistic what's kind of been going on here the last 12 to 24 months.
-We're not seeing, as I get to the cancellations, as much as we're seeing some push outs and we're managing our customers backlog with them if they can't get their golden screw and all that kind of stuff.
-We're not seeing they want to remove it off the books.
-So we're driving frankly to some of that.
-Okay, we want to make sure it's real.
-The next three months or so, this is the outlook we see based on the roll up in the teams.
+And, you know, if you look and we caught out intentionally, the industrial defense aero, transportation, as we see it today, those still look pretty solid.
+We're not as exposed in the consumer and some of the compute even that others are.
+So And the other thing, Matt, that's leading us is we're watching the backlog.
+I'm pleased the book-to-bills are coming down.
+We're helping to drive some of that because you and I both know that's not realistic, what's kind of been going on here the last 12 to 24 months.
+We're not seeing, as of yet, cancellations as much.
+We're seeing some push-outs, and we're managing our customers' backlog with them if they can't get the golden screw and all that kind of stuff.
+But we're not seeing they want to remove it off the books.
+So we're driving, frankly, to some of that.
+We want to make sure it's real.
+The next three months or so, this is the outlook we see based on the roll-up in the teams.

 speaker